With Stagflation Ahead, How Will Gold Respond?

 Whatever high gold reaches, even if the market is being called a bubble, that level ends up being a long-forgotten support.
 The 30-year gold chart should be a staple for any gold investor.
 The all-time high of $1,000 in early 2008, the fall to $700 in late 2008, the all-time high of $1,910 in 2011 and the fall to $1,050 in 2015.

 Within seven years, the previous all-time high became the kind of support that had non-believers losing their mind.
 We are in such unprecedented waters that there is simply no forecasting of gold’s price based on history.

 Betting against gold has always proven foolhardy.
-Given the muddiness of these waters, it’s likely to prove all the more so down the line.2021, gold as investment, gold price, stagflation
+Given the muddiness of these waters, it’s likely to prove all the more so down the line.2021, Featured, gold as investment, gold price, stagflation